mongodb/specifications/source/client-side-encryption/client-side-encryption.md

 queryType only applies when algorithm is "Indexed" or "Range".
 It is an error to set queryType when algorithm is not "Indexed" or "Range".

+> [!NOTE]
+> The "range" queryType is currently unstable API and subject to backwards breaking changes.

 #### rangeOpts

 rangeOpts only applies when algorithm is "range".
 It is an error to set rangeOpts when algorithm is not "range".

+> [!NOTE]
+> rangeOpts is currently unstable API and subject to backwards breaking changes.

 ## User facing API: When Auto Encryption Fails